Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Discussion

-We have proposed a novel model called Visibility Graph and Transfer Learning (VGTL) that combines graph theory, computer vision and deep learning to analyse photoplethysmography (PPG) signals.
-The method first converts the signals to visibility graphs and represents them as adjacency matrices that can easily be visualised as images.
-This transforms the one-dimensional PPG signals into their two-dimensional representations, which are suitable as inputs to convolutional networks.
-We have demonstrated that visibility graphs can capture the physiological characteristics of their adjacency matrices, which underpins the VGTL model.
-Moreover, the affine transformation invariant property of the visibility graph makes it robust for PPG signals that are constantly affected by baseline wandering and motion artefacts.
-The visibility graph only preserves the structural information and discards the magnitude information, which is advantageous since the magnitude is influenced by many factors, such as age, and could be misleading.
-After extracting the adjacency matrices as images, we apply the VGG19 model, a transfer learning algorithm, to these images to produce the final output.
+We have proposed a novel model called the VGTL-net (Visibility Graph and Transfer Learning) that combines graph theory, computer vision and deep learning to analyse photoplethysmography (PPG) signals.
+The method first converts the PPG signals to visibility graphs and represents them as adjacency matrices that can easily be visualised as images.
+This transforms the one-dimensional PPG signals into their two-dimensional representations, which are suitable as inputs to computer vision networks.
+We have demonstrated that visibility graphs can capture the physiological characteristics of their adjacency matrices, which underpins the VGTL-net model.
+Moreover, the affine transformation invariant property of the visibility graph makes it robust for PPG signals that are constantly affected by baseline wandering and motion artefacts. \textit{Given that the visibility graph only preserves the structural information and discards the amplitude information}, this is advantageous in situations where the amplitude is influenced by many exogenous factors, such as age, which typically yields misleading results.
+After extracting the adjacency matrices as images, we applied the pretrained models to these images to produce the final output.
 This enables one-dimensional PPG signals to leverage the power of computer vision algorithms that only work on two-dimensional images.